wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 **Issue:** The following crash may happen when a ``Solenoid``, ``DoubleSolenoid``, ``Compressor``, ``PneumaticHub`` or ``PneumaticsControlModule`` is initialized when the CAN bus is disconnected.

 **Workaround:** It is recommended to wrap the constructor in a try/catch and catch any corresponding usages.
+Additionally, you will want to double check that all CAN connections are secure from possible disconnects.

 .. tabs::